 So how do you capture motion in race photos?
-If you have a SLR camera, where you can alter the aperture and shutter speed, then you’re in control and ready to go.
+If you have an SLR camera, where you can alter the aperture and shutter speed, then you’re in control and ready to go.

 Here are five tips for taking racing photos at this weekend’s Grand Prix of Baltimore:

-2.)
-Slow shutter speed and keeping the camera still.
-This will have the car appear blurred as it speeds through your image, with a sharp background, an effective way to show the car’s motion.
+2. Slow shutter speed and keeping the camera still.
+This will have the car appear blurred as it speeds through your image against a sharp background, an effective way to show the car’s motion.

-4.)
-If the cars are coming right at you… remember you can get by with a slower shutter speed than you think, because the car is not crossing your shutter horizontal plane.
-So try using a low to medium shutter speed such as 125th-250th of a second.
-What this will do is keep the car sharp, but blur the tires as they rotate.
+4. If the cars are coming right at you… Remember you can get by with a slower shutter speed than you think, because the car is not crossing your shutter horizontal plane.
+So try using a low-to-medium shutter speed, such as 125th-250th of a second.
+This will keep the car sharp, but blur the tires as they rotate.
 This can make for nice motion, which will relay the sense of speed effectively.